Simongolovinskiy/Task-Manager/README.md

 if you need to share this project on your computer, follow this instructions: git clone https://github.com/Simongolovinskiy/Task-Manager.git pip install -r requirments.txt

+v.4.0: This is final mvp product for some users.
+New functions and updates will come soon :)